daviskia/BIXIbikesADA/buses.md

 The public transport network consists of bus and metro lines operated by STM.
 The network has an average daily ridership of 2,524,500 passengers : 1,403,700 by bus, 1,111,700 by metro and 9,200 by alternative services.
 ## How is the network spread out ?

+### Bus Network

 When looking at the map of bus lines we can see that the network is well spread out.
+<iframe src="https://daviskia.github.io/maps/public_transport/Matching_Bixi_Stations_HeatMap-with_Metro_Lines.html" width="100%" height="400px"></iframe>

+However looking at only the bus lines gives an incomplete picture.
+A bus line with 10 buses per hour is not the same as one with one bus every hour.
+Thus using the bus timetables we find the bus passage per (**depends on map chosen, shown one is not final** ).
+Looking at the map we can hypothise that the bikes and bus lines serve different purposes.
+The bike lines are focused in the city center used for short trips.
+While the buses are spread

+The buses are clearly well spread out.
+This is opposed to the bixi bike stations which are concentrated around the city center.

+### Metro Network

+The metro network is less spread out than the bus network.
+It is foucused around the city center.
+If we overlay a heatmap of the bike stations and metrolines we find that they are clearly linked.
+Why is that ?

 <iframe src="https://daviskia.github.io/maps/public_transport/Matching_Bixi_Stations_HeatMap_with_Bus_Lines.html" width="100%" height="400px"></iframe>
-*Image subtitle*

-However looking at only the bus line gives an incomplete picture.
-A bus line with 10 buses per hour is not the same as one with one bus every hour.
-Thus using the bus timetables we find the bus passage per (**depends on map chosen, shown one is not final** )
-<iframe src="https://daviskia.github.io/maps/public_transport/Matching_Bixi_Stations_HeatMap-with_Metro_Lines.html" width="100%" height="400px"></iframe>

-The